Raffles (TV series): Reception

 In his book Raffles and His Creator, Peter Rowland praised the television series for its fidelity to Hornung's stories, stating that the adapter Philip Mackie kept as close as he could to the spirit and dialogue of the original stories.
 Rowland noted that, while the series simplified the Raffles saga by keeping A. J. Raffles a well-known cricketer living at the Albany (unlike in the original stories, in which Raffles's situation changes in the short story "The Gift of the Emperor"), the basic characters of Raffles and Bunny were brought more accurately to life than in any previous adaptation.
 Rowland also stated that Raffles had previously been portrayed with non-canonical features (for example, both David Niven and Ronald Colman portrayed Raffles with a moustache).
 Compared to previous actors, Anthony Valentine portrayed Raffles with an appearance closer to the slim, dark-haired, clean-shaven description of the original character, with Bunny Manders (Christopher Strauli) being fair-haired and appearing a few years younger than Raffles, as in the stories.

 According to Rowland, the series was positively received by viewers and critics.
 David Pryce-Jones wrote in The Listener (3 March 1977): "Raffles has become a serial.
 In Anthony Valentine, what is more, Raffles has been splendidly personified, a lean, dark figure with a smile at once engaging and slightly saturnine.
 The eye is cold, the manner debonair.
 He looks as if he could well play cricket for England and would steal any tiara without compunction."

+John Pinkney of The Age praised the series for its effective recreation of late‑Victorian atmosphere and its faithful engagement with Ernest Hornung's satirical tone.
+Pinkney noted that the series captured the contrast between Victorian moral strictness and the characters gentleman‑thief persona, commending the scripts and the performances of Anthony Valentine and Christopher Strauli.
+He also praised the series for its production and for its strong visual style.

+Jon E. Lewis and Penny Stempel described Raffles as a "stylishly mounted" Edwardian tale of a "gentleman‑cracksman", noting its blend of charm, wit, and criminal mischief.

+Accolades

 The series was nominated in 1978 for the BAFTA TV Awards for Best Costume Design (Brian Castle), Make-up (Phillippa Haigh), and VTR Editor (the Yorkshire TV Team).